snowflakedb/libsnowflakeclient/deps/curl/tests/http/README.md

 Pytest takes arguments. `-v` increases its verbosity and can be used several times. `-k <expr>` can be used to run only matching test cases.
 The `expr` can be something resembling a python test or just a string that needs to match test cases in their names.

 ```
-curl> pytest -vv -k test_01_02
+curl/tests/http> pytest -vv -k test_01_02
 ```

 runs all test cases that have `test_01_02` in their name.
 This does not have to be the start of the name.

 Depending on your setup, some test cases may be skipped and appear as `s` in the output.
 If you run pytest verbose, it will also give you the reason for skipping.

 # Prerequisites

 You will need:

 1. a recent Python, the `cryptography` module and, of course, `pytest`
-2. a apache httpd development version.
+2. an apache httpd development version.
 On Debian/Ubuntu, the package `apache2-dev` has this.
 3. a local `curl` project build
 3. optionally, a `nghttpx` with HTTP/3 enabled or h3 test cases will be skipped.